College of Engineering, Architecture and Technology

 - Mechanical Engineering: Pre-Medical, BSME

-Contact the following individuals for information on areas of concentration:
+Contact the following individuals for additional information related to minors in their academic area.

 - Architectural Studies: Architecture and Entrepreneurship (ASAE), Minor

 - Architectural Studies: History and Theory (ASHT), Minor

 - Fire Suppression and Emergency Operations (FSEO), Minor

 - Homeland Security Science and Technology (HSST), Minor

 - Nuclear Engineering (NENG), Minor